base/base/docs/specs/experimental/gov-delegation.md

 and every delegatee address in the `_delegations` array.
 Afterwards, the function MUST call the [`_delegate`](#_delegate) with the `msg.sender` and `_delegations` parameters.

-At the end, the `delegateBatched` function MUST emit a `DelegationsCreated` event with the given function parameters.
+At the end, the `delegateBatched` function MUST emit a `DelegationCreated` event with the given function parameters.

 #### `afterTokenTransfer`